Poonav/Water_data_visualization/README.md

 Temperature: Temperature affects various physical, chemical, and biological processes in water bodies.
 It is an essential factor that influences the rate of many aquatic processes.

+Biochemical Oxygen Demand (BOD): BOD measures the amount of oxygen microorganisms require to decompose organic matter in water.
+High BOD levels can indicate that the water is polluted with organic matter and may not be suitable for consumption or recreation.

+Total Suspended Solids (TSS): TSS measures the amount of solids suspended in water, including organic matter, sediment, and other pollutants.
+High TSS levels can indicate poor water quality and affect aquatic life and other uses of water.

+Nitrate-Nitrogen (NO3-N): NO3-N measures the amount of nitrate in water.
+Nitrate is an essential nutrient for plant growth, but high nitrate levels in drinking water can harm human health.

+The dataset contains 200 rows, each representing a unique water quality measurement across all six parameters.
+The dataset suits various data science applications such as data visualization, machine learning, and statistical analysis.
+It can be used to explore and analyze water quality trends, patterns, and relationships and can help researchers and analysts gain insights into the complex dynamics of water quality.

 https://www.kaggle.com/datasets/adityakadiwal/water-potability